asappresearch/flambe/docs/tutorials/custom.rst

 Using Custom Code in Flambé
 ===========================

-While Flambé offers a large number of `Component` objects to use in experiments, researchers will typically need to use their own code, or modify one of our current component object.
+While Flambé offers a large number of :class:`~flambe.compile.Component` objects to use in experiments, researchers will typically need to use their own code, or modify one of our current component object.